- About CCMS

 - Prospective Students

 Degree ProposalDuring the first semester each student will prepare a degree proposal in conjunction with his or her advisor.
 The degree proposal will list the courses currently being taken, the courses that will be taken in the future, and the timeline for taking these courses.
 It will also list the proposed schedule for the completion of all language, preliminary, and other examinations, as well as for ultimate graduation.
-The student will submit the proposal to the chair of the Church Music area for approval.
 Once the proposal is approved it becomes the official program of study for that student and may be amended only by action of the Church Music faculty and Graduate Program Director in the School of Music.

 Interview with Church Music FacultyUpon the completion of approximately nine hours of study, the student will have an interview with the Church Music faculty and Graduate Program Director.
 This interview will assess the student's progress to that point and his/her future in the doctoral program.
-The meeting will determine the student's continuation in the doctoral program.
 The student will be notified in writing of the faculty's decision.

-Residence RequirementsTwo consecutive semesters in which the student completes six hours of doctoral course work per semester will satisfy the residence requirements of the degree.
+Residence RequirementsTwo consecutive semesters in which the student completes at least six hours of doctoral course work per semester will satisfy the residence requirements of the degree.

 Language RequirementsAll doctoral students must demonstrate satisfactory ability to translate German.
 The language requirement must be successfully completed before admission to candidacy for the doctoral degree is filed.
 Foreign language proficiency may be demonstrated by the following means: (1) presenting an official undergraduate transcript from Baylor University or another regionally accredited institution of higher learning showing that while enrolled the student received a grade of "B" or better in the Baylor University GER 2302 course or its equivalent course in the foreign language taken at another institution not more than five years before matriculation into the Baylor graduate program; (2) after matriculation into the Baylor graduate program, and after having satisfied the necessary prerequisites, enrolling in GER 2320 and receiving a grade of "B" or better; (3) enrolling in GER 5370/5371 and receiving a grade of "B" or better in 5371; (4) taking the reading examination offered by the Department of Modern Foreign Languages; (5) presenting a degree from a foreign university where German is the principal language.
 With the approval of the Church Music faculty, another language more appropriate to the student's dissertation research area may be substituted, in which case the equivalent courses in the other language may be substituted for those listed above.